 - Cafe Promenades D’été (cute doggy-themed cupcakes)

 Note that cafes in Seoul open and close frequently (especially the quirky ones) so if you have a specific cafe in mind make sure to check on Google Maps if it’s still open.
+I was stung a few times by this and wasted a fair bit of time trying to visit cafes that no longer existed!

 Starfield Library